DaveBitter/file-system-api-markdown-editor/example-files/example-1.md

 # Example 1

-This is some example contents
+This is some example content